cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 **3** [**Lululemon Surge Sock**](https://shop.lululemon.com/p/men-socks/Surge-Sock/_/prod8520007?color=LM9626S_0002&skuId=3774581&locale=en_US&sl=US&CAWELAID=120278590000311002&CID=Google_Fetch_SHOP_A165_A822_C017432&gclid=Cj0KCQjwzIzWBRDnARIsAAkc8hELWngx6KTMkJteqHuIu2b_P3sFEoEIITqfuF0CEqRam82KHQfIQfEaAkCFEALw_wcB&gclsrc=aw.ds) - My feet are known far and wide for their general toxicity but these Lululemon socks resist odors like champions.
 I can do a 10 mile hike in them and still not put a dent in their fragrance.
 Its like magic.

-**5 pair Athletic Boxer Briefs** - Got these at Target or something.
-Not very exciting.
-Move along.

 **Thick Hiking Socks** - Something thicker and higher to help prevent blisters and help protect a bit from creepy-crawlies while hiking.

 **Under Armour Leggings** - Folds down to almost nothing since its so thin but can be layered under shorts or pants for colder nighttime or mountainous temperatures.